YgorCastor/ravix/README.md

 ## Secure Server

-To connect to a secure server, you can just inform the SSL certificates based on the [erlang ssl configs](https://www.erlang.org/doc/man/ssl.html).
+To connect to a secure server, you can just inform the SSL certificates based on the [erlang ssl configs](https://www.erlang.org/doc/man/ssl.html) to the adapter itself.

 E.g: